estebanbecker/Parallel-computing-UPC/README.md

 ## Dynamic problem size

-To allow the user to chose the problem size at the run time in the command we will have to use memory allocation with upc_alloc and malloc.
+To allow the user to choose the problem size at the run time in the command, we will have to use memory allocation with upc_alloc and malloc.

 ``` c
 #include <stdio.h>